-Many Candles, One World is the first virtual Chanukah celebration of the global Reform and Progressive Movement, a community of 1.2 million members in 1,200 communities and congregations in over 50 countries.
+Many Candles, One World is the first virtual Chanukah celebration of the global Reform and Progressive Movement, a community of an estimated 1.8 million members in 1,200 communities and congregations in over 50 countries.
 Featuring stars from the worlds of theater, television, and music, performing alongside cantors and choirs, this year’s online event emphasizes the universal connection and message of the holiday: the light of hope and the strength of tradition to bring us all together, even if we are apart this year.

 The event will also feature a message of goodwill from Pope Francis, the Head of the Catholic Church, who sent a handwritten, personal message to Rabbi Sergio Bergman, the WUPJ President, as a gesture of friendship and aimed at reaching across religions to connect everyone with his moving prayer for all of humankind – of every religion – to bask in brighter days ahead.
 The two religious leaders first met in their native Argentina and have shared moments of both joy and pain over the years, including a 2012 Hanukkah Interfaith Celebration lighting candles together at the synagogue in Buenos Aires.